 We are here to support you during this time and make your travel plans easier.
 Our teams at South Carolina’s Tourism Marketing Commission and the Georgetown County Chamber of Commerce are available to answer questions regarding your destination, attractions and events.
 If you have any questions specifically about reservation details regarding your accommodation, we recommend that you reach out to the property directly.

-Please be advised that the Georgetown County government and the City of Georgetown government have both passed Emergency Ordinances on July 2, 2020, that require face masks to be worn in businesses frequented by the public for the next 60 days.
-The ordinances were passed after COVID cases in Georgetown County have continued to spike in recent days.
-Similar ordinances have been initiated throughout South Carolina, including those by the City of Myrtle Beach, North Myrtle Beach and the City of Charleston, among many others.
+Please be advised that the Georgetown County government and the City of Georgetown government have both passed Emergency Ordinances that require face masks to be worn in businesses frequented by the public.
+The county ordinance remains in effect until Dec.
+9, 2020, and the city ordinance remains in effect until Dec.
+31, 2020.